retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/advanced.md

 If you turn this on, the *only* problem with export you are allowed to report is that the cache is getting dropped on upgrade.
 Before you report absolutely *anything* else, you *must* clear the cache and reproduce the problem.
 When you turn this off, the cache will be dropped.

+#### Parallel background exports:

+default: `1`

+BBT can now perform its exports in a separate thread, and should no longer block Zotero's UI pretty much regardless of how large your library is.
+While it's been tested and seems to work well, I still consider it to be experimental at this stage.
+You can turn it off by setting this value to `0` and get the old (blocking) behavior back.

 ### Import

 #### Sentence-case titles on import: